Ahanio/my_tinyrender/README.md

 # My tinyrender
-My simple implementation of rendering based on [this course](https://github.com/ssloy/tinyrenderer).
+My simple implementation of rendering based on [this course](https://github.com/ssloy/tinyrenderer) (btw the course is great).
 Unlike it is instructed in the course, I wrote the code in python.
 But bare python is too slow, so I used numpy to make it faster.

 The goal of this learning-project is to be able to render an object (given in obj format).